shubhangisrivastava04/adaptive-preprocessing-mechanism-of-satellite-imagery/README.md

 The Streamlit GUI will allow you to:

-Upload or select a sample Sentinel-2 image
+1. Upload or select a sample Sentinel-2 image

-View preprocessing predictions made by the CNN
+2. View preprocessing predictions made by the CNN

-See the adaptive preprocessing in action

-Generate pixel-wise vegetation segmentation using U-Net++
+3. Generate pixel-wise vegetation segmentation using U-Net++

 ---